laslibs/las-js/CONTRIBUTING.md

    build.
 2. Update the Changelog.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. Update Structure.md if a new method is added.
-3. Increasing version number is automated by the CI used in publishing the packages.
+4. Increasing version number is automated by the CI used in publishing the packages.
 But you must make sure that your commits follows the guideline
    [Used by Publishing CI tool](https://github.com/marketplace/actions/automated-releases-for-npm-packages) to help it ensure correct versioning.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+5. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Code of Conduct